Introduction to Voice Synth (V5.2)

 App versions

 Voice Synth has a main menu in the center part of the screen, and a selectable panel at top and one at the bottom.
-The Mac, iPad, iPhone and iPod Touch interfaces are the same, except Mac and iPad provide a few effects (delay, chorus, reverb etc) as main controls while iPhone and iPod Touch provide these as a top panel.
+The Mac, iPad and iPhone interfaces are the same, except Mac and iPad provide a few effects (delay, chorus, reverb etc) as main controls while iPhone provide these as a top panel.
 The Mac additionally offers a menu in the system bar.
 A physical keyboard can be used on Mac, and on iOS starting with version 5.2.

 For details, select the manual sections for the main menu and panels.
 The central red information display shows all kinds of information at appropriate times.
 When it turns grey, there is an issue that prevents Voice Synth from proper functioning, such as no access to the microphone.
 Then, please check the questions section in this manual.